boucadair/draft-ietf-lisp-pubsub/draft-ietf-lisp-pubsub.md

    1. The Map-Server MUST use its security association with the xTR to compute the authentication data of the Map-Notify.

+As a reminder, the initial transmission and retransmission of Map-Notify messages by a Map-Server follow the procedure specified in Section 5.7 of {{!RFC9301}}.
+Some state changes may trigger an overload that would impact, e.g., the outbound capacity of a Map-Server.
+A similar problem may be experienced when a large number of state were simultaneously updated.
+To prevent such phenomena, Map-Servers SHOULD be configured with policies to control the maximum number of subscriptions and also the pace of Map-Notify messages.
+The exact details to characterize such policies are deployment and implementation specific.
+Likewise, this document does not specify which notifications take precedence when these policies are enforced.

    When the xTR receives a Map-Notify with an EID not local to the xTR, the xTR knows that the Map-Notify has been received to update an